afresquet/typepipe/README.md

 It works best with TypeScript, but [you can still use it in JavaScript with JSDoc (click to see how)](./examples/javascript/).

 You should only need to fill in the generics of `Pipeline` when instanciating it.
-Then everything will get inferred automatically, step by step, no matter how many funtions you pipe in.
+Then everything will get inferred automatically, step by step, no matter how many functions you pipe in.

 But if you want to extract the functions you pass to your pipelines (and you should in order to unit test them), you can give them a type `TypePipe.Function` and pass your generics to the type like this: